 Chain 177 in Gold.
 (If you’d like to make your blanket bigger or smaller, the pattern repeat is any multiple of 29 plus 3.
 So multiply the number of peaks you want by 29, then add 3.)

-*SC in the next 13 chains, work 3 SC into the next chain, SC in the next 13 chains, skip 2 chains. repeat * (That means to repeat from where you see the *.)
+*SC in the next 13 chains, work 3 SC into the next chain, SC in the next 13 chains, skip 2 chains.
+Repeat from *.
 After you have worked the last 13 chains, you should have two extra.
 SC2TOG these last two stitches.
 Chain 1 and turn.

 Now, here is how to work the color changes:

 Start with 9 rows of Gold, then alternate 1 row White and 1 row Gold a total of five times.
 Work 9 rows of Gold in between the alternating White and Gold rows.
 When you reach your desired length, end with 9 rows of Gold.
 I had 5 sections of alternating color for the size I made.